 If an animal is shot but the body is not found on the day but is found later after the client leaves, the trophy is still legally the ownership of the client up until 14 days after his/her day of departure from Zimbabwe.

 Professional hunters will either have a full or a restricted licences.
 Restricted licences means that the professional hunter is limited to what he or she can hunt with a client.

 The type of firearms that can be imported into Zimbabwe depends on the kind of animal that will be hunted.
 Profesional hunters would advise to import a .375 bolt-action rifle as this will allow the hunting of any animal.
 For shooting of birds a shotgun will need to be imported.
 If a client is buying a new gun, he/she should familiarise with this rifle to see if the recoil can be handled.
-This will avoid problems with bruising around the eye from the scope which can affect the hunt as the client will flinch when pulling the trigger and this will affect the accuracy of the gun shot.
-Big recoil is a common with heavier calibre rifles.
+This will avoid problems with bruising around the eye from the scope, known as scope eye.
+Scope eye can affect the hunt as the client will flinch when pulling the trigger and this will affect the accuracy of the gun shot.
+Big recoil is common with heavier calibre rifles.

 It is advised that clients bring heavier weighted bullets with heavier calibre rifles if they want to hunt bigger animals.
-With this equipment there is less chance of sticks, stones or branches, which are not always seen in the scope of the rifle, deflecting the bullet.
+With this equipment there is less chance of sticks, stones or branches that are not always seen in the scope of the rifle deflecting the bullet.

 Zimbabwe is one of the easiest countries to import rifles temporary into the country as it only requires that an application form be done and submitted to National Parks.
 The gun will need to be transported in a secure gun case.
 It is advisable to transport your ammunition and the bolt of the rifle separately to the rifle.
 There have been rare cases of the bolt of the rifle been stolen in some airports in Africa during transits.
 The other option is to rent a rifle from the professional hunting or hunting operator.